gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You'd be better in bed than tramping around the countryside, sergeant," Kulbinder rumbled.

-"I agree," said Indy firmly.
+"I agree," Indy said firmly.
-"My mother will make you some lemon ginger tea.
+"My mother will make you some chai.
 That will set you right in no time."

 "Thang you," the sergeant said stuffily.
-"Kulbinder, will you—"
+"Kulbinder—"

 "I will explore the forest," the tiger declared.
-"I would rather we were not surprised as we were at the ford."
-And with no more ceremony than that, the tiger stretched and padded off toward the main gate.
+And with no more ceremony than that, he padded off toward the main gate.

 Indy clapped her hands.
 "Right.
 Everyone else, time for chores."

 As the children groaned and got to their feet,
-Thokmay looked at Noxy.
+Thokmay bowed slightly to Noxy.
-"Good morning," he said,
-bowing slightly.

-Noxy stuck out her hand.
-"We were never properly introduced.
-I'm Probably Noxious, but call me Noxy—everyone does."

-The boy hesitated for a heartbeat, then grinned and took her hand in a callused grip much stronger than Noxy had expected.
-"The Gifted Kulbinder's Private Thokmay, at your service."
-He released her hand and gestured toward the gate.
 "After you."

 "Thank you."
-Noxy could feel Rash and Sensy's eyes on her as they walked away.
+Noxy felt Rash and Sensy's eyes on them as they walked away.
+She thought briefly about inviting them to come, but if they were going to hold hands and, and whatever, they could do that on their own.

-"That's the South Tower," said Noxy as they ambled along, pointing at six rectangular stories of stone.
+"That's the South Tower," said Noxy as they ambled along, pointing.
-"It still has a roof, but the stairs inside fell down a long time ago.
+"It still has a roof,
+but the stairs inside fell down a long time ago.
-You used to be able to get up there by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
+You used to be able to get up the outside by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
 That was before I was born.
-And that one's the Round Tower, and the short one over there is called the Quick Tower, because it's quickest to get up."
+And that one's the Round Tower—it doesn't have stairs inside either.
+The short one over there is the Quick Tower, because it's quickest to get up.

-"It's a shame they've been allowed to go to ruin," said Thokmay.
-"The king's engineers work year round to keep the walls of Loghan-in-Loghan sturdy.
-Perhaps when things settle down he could send some here to fix them."

-"That would be nice," Noxy replied vaguely.
-She wondered how Grappa Gas would feel about having royal engineers clambering around.
+It still has stairs inside,
+but it was called that even when the others did too.
+I think,"
+she amended.
 "Oh, and that's Granna Fee's house, with the green door.
 She's my grandmother.
 And she teaches school.